anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.7.1"></a>
 ### 7.7.1 Remote Attestation/openCIT

 Cloud Infrastructure operators must ensure that remote attestation methods are used to remotely verify the trust status of a given Cloud Infrastructure platform.
-The basic concept is based on boot integrity measurements leveraging the TPM built into the underlying hardware.
+The basic concept is based on boot integrity measurements leveraging the Trusted Platform Module (TPM) built into the underlying hardware.
 Remote attestation can be provided as a service, and may be used by either the platform owner or a consumer/customer to verify that the platform has booted in a trusted manner.
 Practical implementations of the remote attestation service include the open cloud integrity tool (Open CIT).
 Open CIT provides ‘Trust’ visibility of the cloud infrastructure and enables compliance in cloud datacenters by establishing the root of trust and builds the chain of trust across hardware, operating system, hypervisor, VM, and container.
 It includes asset tagging for location and boundary control.
 The platform trust and asset tag attestation information is used by Orchestrators and/or Policy Compliance management to ensure workloads are launched on trusted and location/boundary compliant platforms.
 They provide the needed visibility and auditability of infrastructure in both public and private cloud environments.

 Insert diagram here:
 https://01.org/sites/default/files/users/u26957/32_architecture.png